FREQUENTLY ASKED QUESTIONS

 - Do you sell goats?

-We breed only on a needed basis according to how much milk is predicted to be needed for soap making in the upcoming year.
+I breed only on a needed basis according to how much milk is predicted to be needed for soap making in the upcoming year.
 This dictates how many does are bred in the fall for late winter / early spring babies.
-We sell our babies once they are weaned (at 8 weeks) to approved homes.
+I sell our babies once they are weaned (at 8 weeks) to approved homes.
 Our babies come from very strong dairy lines and both parents (the doe and our buck) are here on site.
 For more information about our babies and possible future availability, please contact us directly.

 - How is Greta these days?